SouthDream666/cs2-map-veto-overlay/README_EN.md

 ### Multi-Language Support
 - Default support for Simplified Chinese and English
-- Extensible to more languages via lang/*.json files
+- Extensible to more languages via lang.php files
 - Display interface only shows English in OBS

 ## Purpose